jarrodtaylor/jarrodtaylor.github.io/.alternator/.readme/contract-gigs/octoscope.md

 octoScope is the market leader in isolated, repeatable and automated wireless personal testbeds.

-We ported their C++ network traffic tool multiPerf, to run on iOS, developing a way for app to communicate with control servers directly via Ethernet.
+We ported their C++ network traffic tool, multiPerf, to run on iOS, developing a way for the app to communicate with control servers directly via Ethernet.

 - C++
 - Objective–C